 The CIA assisted in the creation of RAW, says South Asia expert Stephen P. Cohen of the Brookings Institution.
 However, India's intelligence relations with the CIA started even before the existence of RAW, note experts.
-After India's war with China in 1962, CIA instructors trained Establishment 22, a "covert organisation raised from among Tibetan refugees in India, to execute deep-penetration terror operations in China," writes Swami.
+After India's war with China in 1962, CIA instructors trained Establishment 22, a "covert organisation raised from among Tibetan refugees in India, to execute deep-penetration terror operations in China," wrote Swami.

 But the CIA's operations with the ISI to fight the Soviets in Afghanistan in the 1980s made RAW very wary.
 However, it did not stop RAW from seeking the CIA's assistance in counterterrorism training.
 Raman writes: "One had one more bizarre example of how international intelligence cooperation works."
 The CIA trained the officers of the ISI in the use of terrorism against an adversary, and at the same time, he writes, it trained RAW and IB officers "in some of the techniques of countering that terrorism."
 India's intelligence agencies also feel the lack of an equal relationship with the CIA, say experts.
-Swami says RAW's grievance is that there is little information they get on Pakistan from the United States; however, Washington expects New Delhi to provide it with intelligence on Afghanistan.
+Swami says RAW's grievance is that they get little information on Pakistan from the United States; however, Washington expects New Delhi to provide it with intelligence on Afghanistan.

 In 1997, Prime Minister I.K.
 Gujral shut down both the CITs aimed at Pakistan on moral grounds.
 Before Gujral, Prime Minister P.V.
 Narasimha Rao had ended RAW's eastern operations in the early 1990s, as part of his efforts to build bridges with China and Myanmar, say analysts.

 Successive RAW leaders attempted to gain fresh authorization for deterrent covert operations, but without success, says Swami.
-Siddiqa writes: "The Indian government probably realized that encouraging covert warfare would not only destabilize bilateral relations but was also dangerous for the peace and stability of the entire region."
+Siddiqa wrote: "The Indian government probably realized that encouraging covert warfare would not only destabilize bilateral relations but was also dangerous for the peace and stability of the entire region."

 Weaknesses in RAW

-The intrusion of Pakistan-backed armed forces into the Indian state of Jammu and Kashmir (GlobalSecurity) in 1999 prompted questions about RAW's efficacy.
+The intrusion of Pakistan-backed armed forces into the Indian state of Jammu and Kashmir in 1999 prompted questions about RAW's efficacy.
 Some analysts saw the conflict as an intelligence failure.
 However, RAW officials argued they had provided the intelligence but political leadership had failed to act upon it.
-The Indian government constituted a committee to look into the reasons for the failure and recommend remedial measures.
+The Indian government formed a committee to look into the failure and recommend remedial measures.
 The report of the Kargil review committee was then examined by a group of ministers, established in 2000.
 The group recommended a formal written charter and pointed out lack of coordination and communication within various intelligence agencies.

-Following the review, a new organization was set up-the National Technical Research Organization (NTRO)-modeled on the U.S. National Security Agency-which would be the repository of the nation's technical intelligence-spy satellites, unmanned aerial vehicles (UAVs), and spy planes.
+Following the review, a new organization was set up: the National Technical Research Organization (NTRO)—modeled on the U.S. National Security Agency—which would be the repository of the nation's technical intelligence-spy satellites, unmanned aerial vehicles (UAVs), and spy planes.
 The government also decided to create a Defense Intelligence Agency (DIA), whose head would be the adviser to the Chief of Staffs Committee and the defense minister.
 The DIA was empowered to conduct transborder operations.

 There have also been occasional media reports of penetration inside RAW by other agencies, in particular the CIA.
-Swami writes that RAW is exceptional amongst major spy agencies in maintaining no permanent distinction (Hindu) between covert operatives who execute secret tasks, and personnel who must liaise with services such as the CIA or public bodies, such as analysts and area specialists.
+Swami writes that RAW is exceptional amongst major spy agencies in maintaining no permanent distinction between covert operatives who execute secret tasks, and personnel who must liaise with services such as the CIA or public bodies, such as analysts and area specialists.
 "As a result, personnel with sensitive operational information are exposed to potentially compromising contacts," he writes.